blekmus/blekmus/README.md

 Uhm okay, tough questions indeed.
 What am I currently working on?
 Just trying to master the art of [rusting](https://doc.rust-lang.org/book/), nothing big.

 ### What do you have experience with? :point_down:
 Just dabbling in a few JavaScript frameworks, enjoying python, uncovering the secrets of the fabric of space & time with PHP and Laravel, and fiddling with the nuances of keeping linux servers up 24/7.
-I'm no expert, but I'm always willing to give it a try!
+I'm no expert, but I'm always willing to give anything a try!

 ![](https://img.shields.io/badge/next.js-000000?style=for-the-badge&logo=next.js&logoColor=white)
 ![](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)